Sheep are a very self-sufficient type of livestock to have on the homestead, and, like goats, they are excellent

 Sheep nearly always prefer to eat only fine hay that is leafy.
 Alfalfa tends to be their favorite, in my personal experience, but it may be a bit too calcium rich for them.
 It’s also a little high in protein and sugar, so don’t let them eat too much of!

 Mature sheep can garner most of the nutrients they need to remain healthy when grazing in a field of leafy alfalfa hay or even grass hay that has not yet matured.

-Lambs have different dietary needs than sheep and they will grow more robustly and remain in better health when offered a quality mature legume hay, and can eat it more easily due to the fine and softer stems the hay produces.
+Lambs have different dietary needs than sheep and they will grow more robustly and remain in better health when offered a quality mature legume hay.
+They will also eat it more easily due to the fine and softer stems the hay produces.

 1. Orchard Hay

 This type of hay grows really tall during cool weather seasons.
 Orchard Grass is high in fiber, but low in protein when compared to some other top varieties of hay.